 - Are you introduced to the Administrator or any other managers?

-- Does the staff seem friendly?
+- Does the team seem friendly?

 - Does the building appear to be clean, inviting and well-maintained?

 - Is the type of room and the bathroom to your liking?

 - Is there a way to have privacy if the room is shared?

 - Ask if you are able to sample a meal or participate in an activity at the Home.

 - Are meals that are culturally familiar to you available?